alison-t/alison-t.github.io/projects/ics-111-almost-pac-man.md

 summary: For our final project in ICS 111 at UH, my team designed a Pacman-inspired game.
 ---

 ICS 111 is the introductory course for the Computer Science program at UH Manoa.
-Over the semester, we are taught how to use the language, Java.
+Over the semester, we are taught how to use the language: Java.
 As a final showcase of what we learned in the class, we were assigned to create a project utilizing various concepts covered throughout the semester.

 These concepts included:
   - Array Lists